-Apple files for preliminary injunction against Samsung Galaxy Tab 10.1N in GermanyAlex Wagner - Deputy Managing Editor, News Desk
+Apple files for preliminary injunction against Samsung Galaxy Tab 10.1N in GermanyAlex Wagner - Editorial Director of News and Content

 Apple and Samsung have been involved in a legal battle in Germany over the Galaxy Tab 10.1 since August, with Apple claiming that the slate infringes on the design of the iPad.
 The German courts initially granted Apple an injunction against the Tab 10.1 and, a few months and a couple of exchanges later, Samsung released a revised model of the device dubbed the Galaxy Tab 10.1N (shown above with an original Tab 10.1) in Germany.
 The Tab 10.1N differs from the original Tab 10.1 in that the new version's backside wraps around to the sides of the front of the device.
 However, it doesn't look like Apple feels that that change is significant enough, as the Cupertino firm has filed for a preliminary injunction against the Tab 10.1N, with a hearing set for December 22nd.

 In other Apple-Samsung news, it's been noted by FOSS Patents that Apple won an injunction in Germany against the Galaxy Tab 8.9, a fact that was revealed by a filing submitted by Apple to the U.S. District Court for the Northern District of California for the company's case against Samsung in the U.S. That means that Apple has been awarded injunctions against the Tab 10.1, Tab 8.9, and Tab 7.7 in Germany, and it appears that the company is using that fact to support its stateside suit with Samsung here.